 In this worksheet, you’ll learn about the different body parts of a dog.
 Dogs are wonderful pets with many parts that help them move, see, hear, and smell.
-You’ll see pictures of a dog and your job is to label the different parts, like the tail, ears, and paws.
+You’ll see pictures of a dog, and your job is to label the different parts, like the tail, ears, and paws.
 Let’s explore the dog’s body and learn more!
 This worksheet is suitable for Grade 3 Students.
-Hope you will like it.
+Hope you like it.
 You can download this worksheet (PDF) using the link at the worksheet’s end.

-Join our Telegram channel for free books, journals, quizzes, and printable worksheets
+Join our Telegram channel for free books, journals, quizzes, and printable worksheets.

 Labeling The Dog Body Parts Worksheet For Kids